Frequently Asked Questions

-We can accept Visa, MasterCard, American Express, and e-transfers.
+We can accept Visa, MasterCard, American Express, debit, and e-transfers.
 We can accept cash for in-office purchases of books, guides, and kits, as well as seminars.
-We are unable to accept debit.
-Cash cannot be used for retainers.

 I live outside St. John's, but I could use your services.
 Can you still help me?